How Does Distillation Separate The Components Of A Mixture

 Steam distillation is a widely used process for separating and purifying different components in a mixture.
 This form of distillation involves the use of steam to heat and separate compounds in the mixture.
 Steam distillation is a common laboratory technique used to separate mixtures of two or more liquids that have different boiling points.
 The key difference between steam distillation and other forms of distillation is that steam distillation allows compounds with relatively low boiling points to be separated from compounds with higher boiling points.
 This process has been used for centuries to extract essential oils from plants, as well as to purify water and other liquids.

-See also Can Distilled Water Become Stagnant
+See also What Is The Best Distilled Water

 Steam distillation works by heating the mixture of liquids until it reaches its boiling point, then condensing and collecting the vapors that are created.
 The vapors are then cooled down and collected in a container, which allows for separation of the components based on their boiling points.
 In general, the components with lower boiling points will vaporize first, while those with higher boiling points will remain in the liquid state until a higher temperature is reached.
 Once all of the components have been vaporized, they can be condensed back into liquid